TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-2-AWS-10 VPC.md

 CIDR: 10.0.3.0/24

-- View the main route table for Lab VPC.
+- 1.View the main route table for Lab VPC.
 It should have an entry for the NAT gateway.
 Rename this route table to Private Route Table.

 - Explicitly associate the private route table with your two private subnets.

-- View the other route table for Lab VPC.
+- 2.View the other route table for Lab VPC.
 It should have an entry for the internet gateway.
 Rename this route table to Public Route Table.

 - Explicitly associate the public route table to your two public subnets.